 This initiative includes two projects:

 Project one: This project will be designed and led by Aboriginal people and will provide additional staffing and resources to Aboriginal community controlled health organisations for activities that build resilience, strengthen identity and promote culture.
 Aboriginal communities experience a higher rate of suicide and self-harm, requiring urgent and culturally appropriate action.
 This project will support communities to generate their own solutions for their local context.

 Project two: This project will support the development and sustaining of local community suicide prevention collaboratives in areas of NSW with especially high rates of suicides.
 In recent years, collaboratives have formed in some areas consisting of people with lived experience, community members, local councils, health organisations, industry, police, emergency services and other stakeholders.
 Local and statewide staff will support these collaboratives to develop and implement evidence-based activities in their communities.

 Postvention Services for People Bereaved by Suicide - $4.56 million

 ‘Postvention’ refers to immediate practical and emotional support provided to people who have lost a loved one to suicide.
 Support can include counselling, peer support, and assistance with dealing with police, coroners’ investigations, family issues, media reporting and other matters.
 In this initiative, new services will be co-designed by people with lived experience and experts in the postvention field to deliver essential new services for people bereaved by suicide.
 The developed service model will then be tendered to community managed organisations in rural, regional and metropolitan areas with services anticipated to commence by the end of 2019.

-Enhancement to the Rural Adversity Mental Health Program - $6.75 million
+Enhancement to rural counselling - $6.75 million